Trail Running News & Information

 Whether you are new to trail running or you’ve been living in the woods for some time now, we are happy you are interested!
 Trail running is a great way to experience nature, explore New England, and most importantly, enjoy food with friends at buffet-style aid stations.

 Our main methods of communication are through Facebook and email.
 If you have Facebook, please feel free to request to join Trail Runners of New England.
 We use this group mainly to post information about upcoming trail races, but members can also make plans to run together.
 We do not currently have scheduled group runs.
 We encourage members to comment on trail races that they have run in the past and/or to make plans to carpool or sign up to run as an RMHP team.
-We will also have a listserv to email information about trail races and trail running tips.
-If you would like to be added to the listserv, please contact Bill or Christine.

 Local Trail Runs